tymyrddin/purple/source/docs/audits/nis2/raft.md

 ## Technical implementation builds the foundation

+Every control encodes an assumption about the environment it is designed to protect.
+Network segmentation assumes traffic follows expected paths.
+MFA assumes the second factor is not recoverable through the same attack path as the first.
+Patch management assumes the patching window closes exposure before exploitation.
+Selecting a control means selecting its assumptions.
+Before committing to an implementation, it is worth asking: what conditions are needed for this control to produce its intended effect, and do those conditions hold in this environment?

 Identity and access management should start with multifactor authentication on critical systems.
 Implement role-based access control aligned with job responsibilities, and privileged access management for administrative functions.
 Conduct regular access reviews to remove permissions that are no longer required.

 Network and system security can include segmentation to contain breaches, intrusion detection to spot attacks, continuous monitoring and logging, patch management to close known vulnerabilities, endpoint protection, and vulnerability scanning to identify weaknesses before attackers do.